derouinw/house-of-cards/README.md

 This project under GNU GPLv3 (see LICENSE).
 Other projects referenced are under their own licenses.

 By Bill Derouin ([@BillDerouin](https://twitter.com/BillDerouin)) and Greg Feingold ([@GregFeingold](https://twitter.com/GregFeingold)).

+Disclaimer: we are not in any way affiliated with Magic Leap, Radiohead, Thom Yorke, or any of the other names mentioned.
+We're just fans with a computer!